 - New members in the team can also help to remind your internal employees to step it up a level.
 If they are not only competing with their direct colleagues for that promotion but also with an external market, they will really need to show they are the best candidate for the job.

-In summary, external hires are much more likely to question the way things are done and the argument “we have always done things like this” doesn´t exist for employees coming new into the business.
-This is a great way to challenge the status quo in your company and to determine whether there are better ways to do certain things.
+In summary, external hires are much more likely to question the way things are done, and the argument “we have always done things like this” doesn´t exist for new employees.
+This is a great way to challenge the status quo in your company and determine whether there are better ways to do certain things.

 Of course, hiring external job candidates is easier said than done.
 But there are several things you can do to identify quality external job candidates and recruit them for roles across your business: